-For 2017A semester, the observing time will be conducted in two to four dedicated blocks of two to five nights of Classical time (for a total of about 10 nights in 2017A).
+The observing time will be conducted in two to four dedicated blocks of two to five nights.
 Each block of nights will be scheduled as Priority Visitor (PV) Observing runs so that the block will have more number of nights than actually assigned to Korea.
 The observations will be supported by Gemini staffs and during each PV block, one or more KASI/Korean observers will observe the selected programs on behalf of Korean community and other normal Gemini queue programs with Gemini staffs.
 KASI will nominate one PI to each block who will decide which program to run among the selected Korean programs, including ToOs, at specific time of night and/or the order of programs to run in that block.
 The blocks of nights will be distributed between Gemini North and Gemini South, and will cover the full range of lunar phases.

 - ToO observation in the mini-queue will be available.

 - ToO observation using normal Gemini queue will be limited.